China's Hanlong chairman investigated for harbouring murder suspect- report

 Hanlong launched its offer for Sundance in October 2011 but last year cut its offer price by more than a fifth to A$0.45 per share after Chinese regulators raised concerns about the cost following a slide in iron ore prices.

-China had wanted to develop its own iron ore mines to help break the grip of mega miners Vale (VALE5.SA), Rio Tinto (RIO.AX) and BHP Billiton (BHP.AX).
+China had wanted to develop its own iron ore mines to help break the grip of mega miners Vale, Rio Tinto and BHP Billiton.
+(Reporting by Kazunori Takada and Steven Bian; Editing by Ron Popeski)

-(Refile to fix typographical errors to "arrest" and "suspicion" in first paragraph)

-(Reporting by Kazunori Takada and Steven Bian; Editing by Ron Popeski and Paul Tait)